syncfusion-content/wpf-docs/wpf/ComboBox/MultiSelection-Support.md

 ![WPF ComboBoxAdv Token support](ComboBoxAdv_images/WPF-ComboBoxAdv-Token-support.gif)

-The important characteristics of the token support are as follows.
+N> ComboBox's text area height will be increased or decreased automatically based on the placement of the selected items.

 ### Editing

-•	On multiselection, we can type any text to add the items.Typed text will be validated based on the dropdown items.
+We can type any text to add items to multiselection and the dropdown items will be used to validate typed text.

 ![WPF ComboBoxAdv Editing support](ComboBoxAdv_images/WPF-ComboBoxAdv-Editing-support.gif)